digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 PWM
 ```

-Not all the XBee protocols support pulse-width modulation (PWM) output
+Not all the XBee protocols support pulse-width modulation (PWM) output handling,
-handling, but the XBee Python Library provides functionality to manage them.
+but the XBee Python Library provides functionality to manage them.
 When you configure an IO line as PWM output, you must use specific methods to
 set and read the duty cycle of the PWM.

-For the set case, use the method ``set_pwm_duty_cycle()`` and provide the IO
-line configured as PWM and the value of the duty cycle in % of the PWM.
-The
-duty cycle is the proportion of 'ON' time to the regular interval or 'period'
+The duty cycle is the proportion of 'ON' time to the regular interval or
-of time.
-A high duty cycle corresponds to high power, because the power is ON
+'period' of time.
+A high duty cycle corresponds to high power, because the power
+is ON for most of the time.

+To set de duty cycle value, use the method ``set_pwm_duty_cycle()`` and provide
-for most of the time.
-The percentage parameter of the set duty cycle method is
+the IO line configured as PWM, and the value of the duty cycle in % of the PWM.
-a double, which allows you to be more precise in the configuration.
+The percentage parameter is a double, which allows you to be more precise in the
+configuration.

 **Set the duty cycle of an IO line configure as PWM**